codepath/android_guides/Using-Android-Studio.md

    ![image](https://f.cloud.github.com/assets/326857/1445194/eba67782-421a-11e3-98aa-9d25a9e7e11a.png)

 2. Suppose you want to have your Google Play Services and Facebook SDK defined as dependencies.
+You need to use the Create Module from Existing Sources and mark the src directory as a "Source directory" (i.e. see https://developers.facebook.com/docs/getting-started/facebook-sdk-for-android-using-android-studio/3.0/) These modules will be used to define your dependencies in the next step.

-Go to Project Structure->Modules and under your ProjectName, add the Google Play and Facebook module as a dependency to your module (look for the + sign at the right side):
+3. Go to Project Structure->Modules and under your ProjectName, add the Google Play and Facebook module as a dependency to your module (look for the + sign at the right side):

    ![image](https://f.cloud.github.com/assets/326857/1445028/307d4ec0-4217-11e3-8417-181d0db54f69.png)